leanh128/android_QRScanner/README.md

 # QR Scanner
-A simple scanner to scan all kind of stuff.
+A simple scanner for all kinh of code.
 Have fun!